roryobrien03/changeinsonglength/README.md

 It can be seen that there has been a clear decrease over the years.
 The peak average song length (247.23 seconds) in 2011, compared to the average song length (207.33 seconds) represents a 16.14% decrease, which is pretty substantial when you consider the relatively small range of song lengths.

+After this, I used a similar method in the "songlength2021.py" file to calculate the average song duration of the top 50 songs in 2021.
+The resulting figure was 197.49 seconds, which shows evidence of this downward trend.

+I then used a linear regression model to predict the expected 2021 average song duration using pandas and the sklearn module.
+I trained the model on 30% of the data and tested it on the other 70%.
+This predicted value was 206.25 seconds.
+This is a 8.76 second (4.44%) difference from the actual value in 2021.
+This higher expected value is likely due to the fact that the decrease in average time was very steady up until 2019 when it took a heavy fall, so the linear regression model's slope isn't that large (in magnitude) as it uses data on all the values.
+The slope coefficient of -3.42 shows this.

+Otherwise, the RMSE (Root Mean Squared Error) of the model was 4.4 which is pretty low, meaning the linear regression model seems to be pretty accurate.

+Overall, it is pretty safe to say that the average duration of the top songs has decreased from 2010-2021.
+The reasons for this are speculative, and are likely to be strongly linked to the reasons aforementioned.